fatih/subvim/vim/base/vim-multiple-cursors/README.md

 See [CHANGELOG.md](CHANGELOG.md)

 ## Contributing
 As one can see, there're still many issues to be resolved, patches and suggestions are always welcome!
+A list of open feature requests can be found [here](../../issues?labels=enhancement&state=open).

 ## Credit
 Obviously inspired by Sublime Text's [multiple selection][sublime-multiple-selection] feature, also encouraged by Emac's [multiple cursors][emacs-multiple-cursors] implemetation by Magnar Sveen